-There were also budget updates for staff leaves, including some specific staff maternity leaves that were continued from the prior year.
-There were also some specific vacant positions that were not planned to be filled in 2021 due to the budgetary constraints.
-Overall, these reductions reduced the total budgeted staffing levels for the County.
+There were also budget updates for staff leaves, including some specific staff maternity leaves that were in vacant during 2021 but returned before the start of 2022.
+Overall, these changes increased the total budgeted staffing levels for the County.
+There was also some reallocation of staff positions between the different operating segments.